ryan-barger/CodeWars-Katas/README.md

 ## What is CodeWars?

-It's a cool website where you face challenges and you get leveled by how good you do.
-It isn't limited to JavaScript or any or the languages you can find in this repo, it even has Kotlin!
+It's a cool website where you face challenges and work through different problems to level up.
+It is based on Japanese concept of kata in the martial arts.

 ## Leveling System